About Me

 I am a PhD student at Harvard’s Business Economics PhD Program.
 I completed my undergraduate studies at Vanderbilt University and attended the AEA Summer Program.
 My doctoral studies are supported by the National Science Foundation and the Robert Wood Johnson Foundation.

-I study health and labor economics, with a focus on LGBTQ populations and inequality.
+I study health and labor economics.
 My research has specifically examined health risk and access disparities, youth homelessness, intergenerational mobility, and the effects of health policies on same-sex households.
-More recently, I’ve been working on projects related to interracial marriage in historical settings in the United States.
+More recently, I’ve been working on projects related to reporting bias, interracial marriage, and the interaction between the labor market and health outcomes.